 - The transfer speedboats leave from a pier in Khao Lak, which is in another province north of Phuket.
 The journey from Phuket is more than one hour by private car or taxi, and to travel from the tourist beaches in Phuket can take more than two hours.
 Even if you have your own car, your own dive gear, and you pay in full in advance, it is very difficult, stressful, tiring & expensive to try to do this.
 Phuket’s traffic is unpredictable, so you would need to leave earlier than necessary to be sure to arrive in time.
 And the pier is difficult to find, there is limited parking, and nothing to do, or places to wait.
 If you’re late, the transfer speedboat has to leave on time, without you.
 And there’s no refund in this case.

-- The dive centres require everyone to ‘check-in’ the day before.
+- The dive centres prefer everyone to ‘check-in’ the day before.
 This is when you show your diver certification, sign a little paperwork, and maybe fit rental equipment or pay the balance of your invoice.
 Normally you are required to check-in before 7 pm on any day before your trip.
 The dive centres are located in Khao Lak, which means it’s impossible to check-in if you’re still in Phuket.

 - If you land at Phuket airport after 5.30 pm the day before your flexible trip’s departure, it’s too late to check-in before 7 pm in Khao Lak.
 But if you’re travelling to stay the night in Khao Lak, we can help you.